702Padmin/Flyertap-Distributor/README.md

 # Flyertap Distributor

-Flyertap Distributor is a Mobile Application where people can sign up to become distributors and take on jobs to start handing out flyers campaigns in a designated area.
+Flyertap Distributor is a Mobile Application where people can sign up to become distributors to start handing out flyers campaigns in a designated area.
 Whenever the distributors take on a job they will start a tracker to record their route for flyer distribution.

 ## Installation
 ### Required Versions